Learning About the NICU Environment

 In the middle of all this activity, your baby is cared for in a carefully controlled environment.
 Your baby's surroundings help with growth and healing.

-& Thomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - Pediatrics & Jennifer Merchant, MD - Neonatal-Perinatal Medicine
+Medical Review:John Pope MD - Pediatrics & Thomas Emmett Francoeur MD MDCM, CSPQ, FRCPC - Pediatrics & Kathleen Romito MD - Family Medicine & Jennifer Merchant MD - Neonatal-Perinatal Medicine